Italian Game: 1.e4 e5 2.Nf3...... 6.cxd4

 History and Notable Players

 It arises from the Italian Game: 1.e4 e5 2.Nf3...
 4.c3.
-Among the most prolific practitioners on the White side are Paul Saladin Leonhardt (12 games), Evgeny Sveshnikov (10 games), Julia Zikeli (9 games).
-On the Black side, notable exponents include Jens Strathoff (15 games), Adolf Anderssen (12 games), Aleksej Aleksandrov (12 games).
+Among the most prolific White practitioners are Paul Saladin Leonhardt (12 games), Evgeny Sveshnikov (10 games), Julia Zikeli (9 games).
+Black-side regulars include Jens Strathoff (15 games), Adolf Anderssen (12 games), Aleksej Aleksandrov (12 games).

 Practice on Chessiverse